quantmonster/quantmonster.github.io/_posts/2022-09-07-modeling-tips.md

 <ol>
 <li>the ability to solve it, and</li>
-<li>the persistence to stick with it</i> throughout all the difficulties that will surely arise (otherwise the problem would already have been solved).</li>
+<li>the persistence to stick with it throughout all the difficulties that will surely arise (otherwise the problem would already have been solved).</li>
 </ol>

 The ability to solve a problem is a combination of domain knowledge and technical expertise -- domain knowledge to envision a feasible solution, and technical expertise to make that vision a reality.

-The willingness to persist has a more emotional root -- doing something you love, wanting to fix something that angers you, a drive to conquer an opponent, etc. The more emotional connections you have to a problem, the easier it will be to stay motivated and persistent.
+Persistence has a more emotional root -- doing something you love, wanting to fix something that angers you, a drive to conquer an opponent, etc. The more emotional connections you have to a problem, the easier it will be to stay motivated and persistent.

 <h3>Start with the problem, not the model.</h3>